vannak1/JavaScript.com/README.md

 $ gulp javascript
 ```

-Remeber to re-run these tasks after pulling or changing branches.
+Remember to re-run these tasks after pulling or changing branches.